uintdev/blog/content/qrserv-development-and-inconveniences-of-a-cross-platform-framework/index.md

 Bashing out code is not the only thing I'm good at.
 It's just one of the things I focus on doing the most.
 The main thing.
 Perhaps I should try out the other hobbies more.
 Widen up some avenues in other departments.
 In general, that would be wise in any case.
 Never place all your eggs in one basket.

-There is technically a bit of 'jack of all trades, master of none' vibes if I were to exclude software development from the list.
+There is a bit of 'jack of all trades, master of none' if I were to exclude software development from the list.
 Even then, there are some that I had focused on far more than others.
 Some of which also tend to interconnect.

 ### Good in some cases

-I would say that it's perhaps more ideal for not-so-method-channel-reliant applications (unless you would be willing to write platform native code to an extent) or something too complex, but apparently there's numerous bugs with things as basic as forms & text fields too.
+I would say that it's perhaps more ideal for not-so-method-channel-reliant applications (unless you would be willing to write platform native code to an extent) or something too complex, but apparently even so there's numerous bugs with things as basic as forms & text fields.
 So, have fun with that.

 ### Decisions